 I have a strong passion for cryptocurrency and investments.
 I have over 3 years worth of experience in it.
 I am not a financial advisor.

 As early as 2008, news of Bitcoin was already circulating around certain online channels.
-At that point in time, Bitcoin was the only decentralised currency available but not many was aware of its existence yet.
+At that point in time, Bitcoin was the only decentralised currency available, but not many were aware of its existence yet.
 It was not until 2017 where Bitcoin started to gain some real traction.
-The ATH (All Time High) was as high as $20,000, a huge increase from $900.
+The ATH (All-Time High) was as high as $20,000, a huge increase from $900.
 Ever since then, Bitcoin has never been the same again.

 So, why is Bitcoin gaining popularity?